matthewsouther/educator-emily/src/pages/services/index.md

 Are you feeling stuck or not sure what to do next with your child?
 Are you concerned about your child’s progress or wondering if they have a learning disability?
 Let’s meet about your concerns and discuss next-step options for your child.

 After an initial conversation with you, I will meet with your child to engage in some fun activities, perform basic skills testing, and collect observations regarding your concerns.
-We will then have a follow-up meeting to discuss my findings and provide you with recommendations for next-steps.
+We will then have a follow-up meeting to discuss my findings. *While I cannot diagnose learning or behavioral differences, I can provide you with recommendations for next-steps based on my experiences working with hundreds of children over 12 years.*

 ### Homeschool Classroom Design

 Just getting into homeschooling or have a homeschool setup that isn’t working?
 Are you overwhelmed by the mountains of materials that are building up?
 I will come to your home and design a homeschool learning space that promotes learning, independence, and excitement.

-### Field Trips
+### Teaching Services

+Let me round out your homeschool curriculum with in-person teaching to provide enrichment or tackle a specific academic topic.

+* * **In-home classes or tutoring:** Weekly lessons to target a specific academic need or enrich your child's learning experience.
+For one child or a small group of children.
-Guided field trips to a variety of locations with pre and post lessons to build understanding and reinforce learning.
+  * **Field trips**: Guided field trips to a variety of locations with pre and post lessons to build understanding and reinforce learning.
+  * **Homeschool co-op teacher:** Full or half day sessions 1 or 2 times per week for your home-school group.
+I will build a microschool environment for your kids with community circle, literacy and math work, science, art, and plenty more fun!
+This is a great way to build social skills and mix-up your week.
+Sessions meet in one of the children’s homes and requires one parent helper per session.

 ![](/img/fieldtrip.jpg)

-### In-home Classes and Tutoring

-Weekly lessons to target a specific academic need or enrich your child's learning experience.
-For one child or a small group of children.

 ![](/img/img_4110-1-.jpg)